whlzy/SimHIT/README.md

 This project is released under the [Apache 2.0 license](https://github.com/whlzy/PR_EXP/blob/master/LICENSE).

 ## Acknowledgement
 Our code is partially borrowed from [MMCV](https://github.com/open-mmlab/mmcv) and [IMDN](https://github.com/Zheng222/IMDN).
-Thanks Yiting Zhang and Junjing huang for their help.
+Thanks Yiting Zhang and Junjing Huang for their help.

-## Citation
+## Citation 📣
 If you find this project useful in your research, please consider to cite.
 ```
 @misc{SimHIT,